BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Program Description

 \subsubsection{TripleHiggsCouplingsNLO}

 is the executable of the program that calculates the triple Higgs couplings, derived from the third derivative of the potential with respect to the Higgs fields, for every point between the lines {\it LineStart} and {\it LineEnd} to be specified in the command line: \\[0.1cm] \begin{kasten*}{TripleHiggsCouplingsNLO} ./bin/TripleHiggsNLO Model Inputfile Outputfile LineStart LineEnd \end{kasten*}\\ The output file contains the trilinear Higgs self-couplings derived from the tree-level potential, the counterterm potential and the Coleman-Weinberg potential at $T=0$ for all possible Higgs field combinations.
 The total NLO trilinear Higgs self-couplings are then given by the sum of these three contributions.
 The first line of the output file describes the entries of the various columns.
+An example call for the C2HDM would look like